laminutedecode/pixmash/README.md

 Watermark positions can be: `'top-left'`, `'top-right'`, `'bottom-left'`, `'bottom-right'`, or `'center'`.

-### Roadmap

-We're planning to add the following features in upcoming releases:

-1. **SVG Support**: Convert raster images to SVG for scalable graphics
-2. **Custom Naming Templates**: Define custom naming patterns for converted files
-3. **EXIF Data Preservation**: Option to preserve or strip EXIF metadata
-4. **Image Effects**: Simple filters and effects that can be applied during conversion
-5. ✅ **Watermarking**: Add text or image watermarks to your converted images
-6. **Progressive Loading**: Create progressive JPEGs for better web performance
-7. **Parallel Processing**: Convert multiple images simultaneously for better performance
-8. **Command Line Interface**: Use Pixmash directly from the command line

-If you'd like to contribute to these features, please check out our contribution guidelines.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.